-A provider of a family-based treatment program for Latine/x teens and some organizations were the only providers of culturally responsive services in their area.
+- A provider of a family-based treatment program for Latine/x teens

+Providers also underscored how their communities are underserved and ill-treated by the public systems that are supposed to help.
+In many cases, providers noted that their families had access to few prevention services generally and a dearth of culturally appropriate services specifically, and some organizations were the only providers of culturally responsive services in their area.
 Providers further reported that when their participants did interact with the public behavioral health system, they faced discriminatory treatment, lack of language access, and an imposition of Eurocentric health norms that made them feel pathologized and that did not reflect their values.
 These experiences have created persistent mistrust of official systems and underscore the need for culturally responsive services that draw upon the specific values and strengths of the communities they serve and are offered in spaces community members trust.
+"We held these focus groups, and we got people from behavioral health to come and attend.
+And what they heard was Black people basically denouncing the system.
+You know, by saying that...some of them had actually tried to avail themselves of the services, but felt like they were treated, you know, in such a disrespectful way that they never wanted to go back."